Volume 18, Issue 1 (1-2026) jorar 2026, 18(1): 19-25 | Back to browse issues page

 Department of Human Resources Management, Isfahan (Khorasgan) Branch, Islamic Azad University, Isfahan, Iran

-INTRODUCTION: This study aims to develop a pharmaceutical supply chain traceability and logistics management model grounded in the performance of a resilient green hospital operating under crisis conditions in Greater Tehran.
+INTRODUCTION: This study aimed to develop a model for pharmaceutical supply chain traceability and green logistics management based on the performance of resilient green hospitals under crisis conditions in Greater Tehran.

 Article Type: Research article | Subject: Environmental disasters